afolivieri/telegram_overseer/README.md

 ## Introduction
 Welcome to the Telegram Overseer user guide!
 This tool is designed for easy data collection and analysis from Telegram.
 It's user-friendly for non-programmers, providing insights through various commands.
-Certainly!
-I'll update the "Setting Up the Environment" section of your Markdown document to include instructions on how to install dependencies from `requirements.txt`.
-Since there are two separate files for Linux and Windows, I'll include steps for both operating systems.

 ### Setting Up a Telegram Developer Account and Obtaining API Credentials**